Permanent Labor Certification for Foreign Workers

 Records

-The employer is required to retain all supporting documentation for five years from the date of filing the Application for Permanent Employment Certification.
+The U.S. employer is required to retain all supporting documentation for five years from the date of filing the Application for Permanent Employment Certification.

 Other Assistance Considerations